 The "spirits first" approach is far more common today, and it's how most bartenders build cocktails.
 You start with the spirit, then add liqueurs, mixers, and enhancers:

 - Enhancers (dashes)

 - Mixers (sweets, sours, juices, etc.)

-As I stated at the beginning, nothing is set in stone in the bar and you need to learn to adapt and use your best judgment.
-There is no strict order of the pour for cocktails but it is up to you to gauge your own style with the two bottom lines: what the drinker likes and how you can obtain that, and how much is it going to cost if something goes bad.
+Essentially, when it comes to "the order of the pour," there is no correct answer.
+Always remember that nothing is set in stone in the bar and, as you pour more cocktails, you'll learn to adapt and use your best judgment.
+It is up to you to gauge your own style with two factors: how to obtain what the drinker likes and how much it will cost if something goes wrong.